lawrencechen14/evs-analysis/README.md

 2. Download a Python 3 Anaconda distribution through this site: https://www.anaconda.com/products/individual

 Note that the code will not run correctly withouth the datasets being linked to certain paths, but since these datasets were quite large they are not included in this repository.
 The datasets can be pulled however from online public sources.

+#### It is not recommended to run the Jupyter notebook code but rather to access the interactive maps as outlined in the above section.